dafrabzinator/dafrabzinator/README.md

 ## 👨‍💻 Open Source Contributions

 - Active contributor to open-source projects with a focus on security enhancements
-- Regularly sharing insights on web development and security on [Twitter](https://twitter.com/dafrabs)
+- Regularly sharing insights on web development and security on [Twitter](https://twitter.com/dafrabs) now X.

 ## 🛡️ Security Research